Individualized Treatment Allocation in Sequential Network Games

-Although it does not introduce sampling uncertainty, this paper shares some motivation with the literature on statistical treatment rules, which was first introduced into econometrics by \citet{manski2004statistical}.
-Following the pioneering works of \citet{savage1951theory}, and \citet{hannan1957approximation}, researchers often characterize the performance of decision rules using regret.\footnote{ In econometrics and machine learning, regret typically arises due to uncertainty surrounding the value of underlying parameters (i.e., estimation).
-In this work, regret arises from our use of variational approximation and of a greedy algorithm (i.e., identification).} See \citet{dehejia2005program}, \citet{stoye2009minimax,stoye2012minimax}, \citet{hirano2009asymptotics,hirano2020asymptotic}, \citet{chamberlain2011bayesian,chamberlain2020robust}, \citet{tetenov2012statistical}, and \citet{christensen2022optimal} for decision theoretic analyses of statistical treatment rules.
-There is also a growing literature learning on studying individualized treatment assignments including \citet{kitagawa2018should}, \citet{athey2021policy}, \citet{kasy2021adaptive}, \citet{kitagawa2021constrained}, \citet{mbakop2021model}, \citet{sun2021empirical}, and \citet{adjaho2022externally}, among others.
-These works do not consider settings that allow for the network spillovers of treatments.
-There are some recent works that introduce network spillovers into statistical treatment choice, such as \citet{viviano2019policy,viviano2020policy}, \citet{ananth2020optimal}, \citet{KITAGAWA2023109}, and \citet{munro2023treatment}. \citet{viviano2019policy} and \citet{ananth2020optimal} assume the availability of network data from a randomised control trial (RCT) experiment.
-They do not model the behavior of units from a structural perspective. \citet{viviano2020policy} studies how to assign treatments over the social network in an experiment design setting. \citet{munro2023treatment} studies targeting analysis taking into account spillovers through the market equilibrium. \citet{KITAGAWA2023109} considers the allocation of vaccines over an epidemiological network model (a Susceptible-Infected-Recovered, or SIR, network). \citet{KITAGAWA2023109} considers a simple two-period transition model and does not consider the long-run stationary distribution of health status over the network.
-In contrast, in this paper, we consider sequential decision games and aim to optimize the long-run equilibrium welfare by exploiting its MRF representation.
-As an application of varionational approximation to treatment choice in a different context, \citet{kitagawa2022stochastic} applies variational approximation to a quasi-posterior distribution for individualized treatment assignment\textbf{} policies and studies welfare regret performances when assignment policies are drawn randomly from the variationally approximated posterior.
+Although it does not introduce sampling uncertainty, this paper shares some motivation with the literature on statistical treatment rules \citep{manski2004statistical, dehejia2005program}.
+In econometrics and machine learning, welfare regret typically arises due to uncertainty surrounding the value of underlying parameters (i.e., estimation).
+In this work, regret arises from our use of variational approximation and of a greedy algorithm (i.e., identification).
+See \citet{stoye2009minimax,stoye2012minimax}, \citet{hirano2009asymptotics,hirano2020asymptotic}, \citet{chamberlain2011bayesian,chamberlain2020robust}, \citet{tetenov2012statistical}, and \citet{christensen2022optimal} for decision theoretic analyses of statistical treatment rules.
+There is also a growing literature on learning individualized treatment assignments including \citet{kitagawa2018should}, \citet{athey2021policy}, \citet{kasy2021adaptive}, \citet{kitagawa2021constrained}, \citet{mbakop2021model}, \citet{sun2021empirical}, and \citet{adjaho2022externally}, among others.
+These works do not consider settings that allow for the network spillovers of treatments or outcomes.